sophiafreiji/FYP_P54_2026/README.md

 # Installation Guide

-## 1. Create and Activate Python Virtual Environment
+## 1. Create and Activate Python Virtual Environment in the backend folder

 Install virtualenv: